matthew-brett/myscripter/README.rst

 A tiny repository to play with script installation on windows in particular.

+This code is copyright me, Matthew Brett, 2013.
+I release it under the `CC0 license`_

 To run the stuff here, you'll need a python on your path with virtualenv and setuptools installed.